Online stores are popping up everywhere, but most get zero traffic, let alone sales.

 You’ll need a business bank account to collect your money through your processor.
 Before you choose a payment processor, check out its rates so that you know the amount you’ll get in your bank account at the end of the day.
 Also, ensure that you’re capturing payments automatically.

 Set Up And Configure Apps/Extensions

-You’ll need apps/plugins/extensions – whatever you want to call it.
+You’ll need apps/plugins/extensions – whatever you want to call them.
 You don’t have to go all out and get every sweet-looking application.
-Stick to the basics so that your site can work properly and you wouldn’t have to deal too much with plugin incompatibility (if you’re using WooCommerce).
+Stick to the basics so that your site can work properly, and you wouldn’t have to deal too much with plugin incompatibility (if you’re using WooCommerce).

 Look into getting these apps: